nathanh89/training/JavaLearning/AutomaticRefiller/README.md

 When: I want to check the amount a given drink
 Then: The amount of that particular drink should be given

+-----------------------------------------DONE
+Feature: We want to have the ability to manufacture bottles of a given type
+Given: I want to have 10 Green Monsters and 5 Rockstars
+When: I ask a manufacturer to create bottles of a number and type
+Then: The manufacturer should give me my order

+NEW FEATURE: Know the value of the stock inside of the cooler
+Given: One bottle of Monster is worth 3.95, and one bottle of rockstar is worth 2.95
+When: Asked for the value of the bottles in the cooler
+Then: The correct value should be given

 Feature: We an calculate how full the cooler is

-EPIC WIN Feature: The cooler can automatically re-order when capacity falls below a threshold

-SUPER EPIC WIN Feature: The cooler vetoes the door being open more than 10 degrees
+EPIC WIN Feature: The cooler can automatically re-order when capacity falls below a threshold SUPER EPIC WIN Feature: The cooler vetoes the door being open more than 10 degrees